 “Rejoice, you highly favored one!
 The Lord is with you.
 Blessed are you among women!”

-The figure continued:
+The figure spoke again:

 “Don’t be afraid, for you have found favor with God.
 Behold, you will conceive in your womb and give birth to a son, and shall name him Jesus.
 He will be great, and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David, and he will reign over the house of Jacob forever.
 There will be no end to his Kingdom.”